← Back to Notes

 Camus leaves the event almost bare.
 No struggle enters the scene and no excuse takes shape.
 The woman's cry exposes the arrangement.
 Clamence discovers that his moral certainty depended on scenes where admiration carried no risk.

 Amsterdam offers the proper climate for what the bridge began.
 Paris had allowed him height in court and in the street.
 Public esteem fed the private pleasure of looking down.
 Amsterdam takes him lower.
-Its canals curve back on themselves.
+Its canals curve on themselves.
 Mist and water press the city into rings Clamence likens to hell.
 He chooses a place where his condition can be lived as architecture.

 Judgement survives the descent.
 Clamence rebuilds it under another name.

 Silence makes the method easier.
-A conversation needs resistance; his monologue feeds on the lack of it.
+A conversation needs resistance, and his monologue feeds on the lack of it.
 The stranger's silence can be recast as agreement or guilt.
 Reading puts us in the same chair.
 We listen and withhold answer, and Clamence treats that as usable material.
 Hospitality turns coercive.
 The guest is received, then implicated.

 Clamence fears unappealable judgement.
 What he wants instead is fellowship in guilt.

 The book's limitation lies in its voice.
 Clamence is intelligent enough to expose his own motives before anyone else can touch them.
-The monologue can feel airless; its discomfort is deliberate.
+The monologue can feel airless, and its discomfort is deliberate.
 He admits without being freed.
 He sees clearly without being cleansed.
 Each sentence gives him another way to remain in charge.

-The laughter never disappears.
+The laughter stays.

 Clamence fails to escape judgement.
 He merely redistributes it.
-Pride survives the fall and adapts: it learns to live below sea level.
+Pride survives the fall and adapts.
+It learns to live below sea level.